iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#023] My new prosthetic.md

 Ehhhh?
 Is that stuff safe?
 Wasn't there an incident where that thing went nuts!??

 **Roger**<br>
 In that incident the guy bought a defective product.
-Mine's from BH so it will be a-okay
+Mine's from BH so it will be a\-okay

 **Justin888**<br>
 Next time you're going anywhere post it on iM; I'll be sure to stay far away from that location